The hard truth is that some campaigns will never look good using traditional funnel reporting.

 Strategy 2

-Suppose you are planning on using attribution data for more than determining which campaigns perform more efficiently than similar campaigns–such as marketing budget ROI.
-In that case, you need to broaden your data lens to include sales activity (at a minimum).
+You might plan to use attribution data for more than just determining which campaigns perform more efficiently.
+If you want to calculate marketing budget ROI, for example, you need to broaden your data lens to include sales activity (at a minimum).

-Other common pitfalls include plugging an attribution solution into an unhygienic data source (garbage in, garbage out) or creating a heavy burden on the sales team for data entry (for more things to watch for in an attribution tool, read our article on the 10 Pillars Every Marketing Analytics Tool Must Have).
+Other common pitfalls include plugging an attribution solution into an unhygienic data source (garbage in, garbage out) or creating a heavy burden on the sales team for data entry.

 Step 2: Establish the Case for Attribution (CEO & CFO)

 Your CEO and CFO don’t have the same emotional incentive to promote specific campaigns that sales do.
 What is the purpose of attribution, for them?
-They want cold, hard numbers.
-They want a campaign’s contribution to pipeline and revenue.
-Most importantly, they want to understand how the marketing budget translates into revenue dollar for dollar.
+They want to know:

 Remember this graphic?